Tony Evers

 Anthony Steven Evers (/ˈiːvərz/ EE-vərz; born November 5, 1951) is an American politician and educator serving since 2019 as the 46th governor of Wisconsin.
 A member of the Democratic Party, he served from 2009 to 2019 as Wisconsin's 26th superintendent of public instruction.

-Born and raised in Plymouth, Wisconsin, Evers was educated at the University of Wisconsin–Madison, eventually receiving a Ph.D.
-After working as a teacher for several years, he became a school administrator, serving as a principal, until he assumed the office of district superintendent.
-Evers first ran for Superintendent of Public Instruction in 1993 and again in 2001, losing both elections.
-Evers was instead appointed deputy superintendent, a position he served in from 2001 to 2009.
-In 2009, he ran for Superintendent of Public Instruction again, this time winning.
-He was reelected twice, in 2013 and 2017.
+Born and raised in Plymouth, Wisconsin, Evers was educated at the University of Wisconsin–Madison, where he earned bachelor's, master's, and doctoral degrees in educational administration.
+After working as a teacher, he became a school administrator, serving as a principal and later as a district superintendent.
+Evers ran unsuccessfully for Superintendent of Public Instruction in 1993, 1997, and 2001.
+After his 2001 loss, state superintendent Elizabeth Burmaster appointed him deputy superintendent, a position he held from 2001 to 2009.
+In 2009, he ran for Superintendent of Public Instruction again and won.
+He was reelected in 2013 and 2017.

 In August 2017, Evers announced that he would run for governor of Wisconsin in the 2018 election.
-He won the crowded Democratic primary in August 2018, defeating ten other candidates with 41% of the vote.
+He won the crowded Democratic primary in August 2018 with 41.8% of the vote.
 Incumbent Republican governor Scott Walker was seen as vulnerable and had been criticized for his education policies.
 Evers defeated Walker by a margin of 1.1% and was reelected by a larger margin of 3.4% in 2022, defeating Republican nominee Tim Michels.

 Evers frequently uses the governor's veto power due to his opposition to much of the Republican-controlled Wisconsin Legislature's agenda.
-As governor of Wisconsin, his veto power is stronger than veto power in other U.S. states.
-He has used his veto power more frequently than any governor in Wisconsin history, and has used line-item veto power to change Republican-authored bills.
+Under Wisconsin law, the governor's veto power is stronger than it is in other U.S. states.
+Evers has used his veto power more often than any other governor in Wisconsin history, and has used his line-item veto power to change Republican-authored bills.
 In July 2025, Evers announced he would not seek reelection in 2026.

 Early life and career

 Evers was born on November 5, 1951, in Plymouth, Wisconsin, the son of Jean (Gorrow) and Raymond Evers, a physician.
 His first job was "as a kid, scraping mold off of cheese" in Plymouth.
 As a young adult, Evers worked as a caregiver in a nursing home.
 He attended Plymouth High School.
 He earned bachelor's (1973), master's (1976), and doctoral degrees (1986) in educational leadership from the University of Wisconsin-Madison.
 He began his professional career as a teacher and media coordinator in the Tomah school district.
 From 1979 to 1980 he was principal of Tomah Elementary School, and from 1980 to 1984 he was principal of Tomah High School.
-From 1984 to 1988 Evers was superintendent of the Oakfield school district, and from 1988 to 1992 he was superintendent of the Verona school district.
+From 1984 to 1988 Evers was superintendent of the Oakfield school district, and from 1988 to 1992 he was superintendent of the Verona Area School District.
 From 1992 to 2001 he was administrator of the Cooperative Education Service Agency (CESA) in Oshkosh.